jstokesdubose/custcontroltraining/Src/01 Standalone/MD/dataJS.md

 The whole file simply defines one variable: **customers**.

-Customers, though, is an array of arrays.
+Customers, though, is a JSON array of arrays.
 Each customer is an array. **customers** has two array members: customer 10000 and 20000.

 ```javascript
 var customers = [